-In relation to the now extinct Cordoba Fighting Dog it was developed from mixes of Mastiffs, Bull Terrier (pre egg-head), English Bulldog and Boxer.
-Other than the Boxer these breeds and or their ancestors are also believed to have influenced the development of the American Pit Bull Terrier either directly or indirectly through their ancestral lineage.
+The now extinct Cordoba Fighting Dog was developed from mixes of Mastiffs, Bull Terrier (pre egg-head), English Bulldog, and Boxer.
+Other than the Boxer, these breeds and or their ancestors are also believed to have influenced the development of the American Pit Bull Terrier either directly or indirectly through their ancestral lineage.

-It is doubtful that many would be surprised if it was revealed that the dog actually came from primary Pit Bull stock exported during the early 1900's from America given that white Pit Bulls at points in history were believed to be weak.
+It is doubtful that many would be surprised if it was revealed that the dog actually came from primary Pit Bull stock exported during the early 1900s from America, given that white Pit Bulls at points in history were believed to be weak.